harrypm/DomesdayDuplicator/README.md

 ![Player-Remote](https://user-images.githubusercontent.com/56382624/183903323-28b51b11-d5f3-4a76-87be-8b19d1ec30a7.png)

 ## Synopsis

-The Domesday Duplicator is a USB3 based DAQ capable of 40 million samples per second acquisition of analogue RF data.
+The Domesday Duplicator is a USB3 based DAQ capable of 40 million samples per second (20mhz of bandwith) aquisition of analogue RF data.

 The hardware is a USB3 based 10-bit analogue to digital converter designed to allow the backup of Domesday AIV LaserDiscs (as well as generic laserdiscs and now Tape/CD media) through the direct sampling of the RF data from the optical head (laser) of a LaserDisc player.

 The hardware/software solution is designed to act as a sampling front-end to the ld-decode (software decode of laserdiscs) project https://github.com/happycube/ld-decode and replaces the generic TV capture card to provide high-frequency sampling with 4 times the sample resolution.

-This project is currently work-in-progress and should be considered beta (until the decoding is proven modifications may be needed to the capture set-up).

-Please see http://www.domesday86.com/?page_id=978 for detailed documentation on the Domesday Duplicator and overall information about the Domesday86 project.

 There are 3 main components that make up the Domesday Duplicator: